carpentries-incubator/python-testing/05-pytest.md

 focus on what is important: writing more tests.

-When you run _py.test_, it will print a dot (`.`) on the screen for every test that passes, an `F` for every test that fails, and an `E` for every test were there was an unexpected error.
-In rarer situations you may also see an `S` indicating a skipped tests (because the test is not applicable on your system) or a `K` for a known failure (because the developers could not fix it promptly).
+When you run _py.test_, it will print a dot (`.`) on the screen for every test that passes, an `F` for every test that fails.
+In rarer situations you may also see an `s` indicating skipped tests (because the test is not applicable on your system), or `x` for known failures (e.g., when the developers are aware that a test fails, but did or could not fix it).
 After the dots, _py.test_ will print summary information.

 > ## Fix The Failing Code {.challenge}